 - Home age

 Search your city on Redfin’s “Find a Home” portal.
-Then filter for “Listing Status” and turn the “For Sale” toggle to “Off” and the Sold toggle to “On.”
+Then choose “sold” under the “for sale” dropdown.
 Use the blue listings to find comps for your house.

-Pro Tip: Redfin lets you narrow down your “Sold” listings by time frame — so you can search for listings that sold last week, all the way up to listings that sold in the last 3 years.
+Pro tip: Redfin lets you narrow down your “Sold” listings by time frame — so you can search for listings that sold last week, all the way up to listings that sold in the last three years.
 For the purposes of finding comps, remember that the more recent, the better.

-Plus, for agents, these sites are largely used as marketing tools.
-They’re useful for providing the photos, descriptions, and details on their available listings directly to buyers house shopping online.
+Inaccurate “sold” prices: Agents largely use these sites as marketing tools.
+They provide the photos, descriptions, and details on their available listings directly to target buyers who are house shopping online.
 But once a home sells, updating that data isn’t a priority.

 The sold price also may fail to reflect any seller concessions, or money the sellers had to pay to repair the garage, replace the carpet, or cover the buyer’s fees at closing.

-Keep in mind that online real estate listing sites pull their property data from the MLS, and they may refresh hourly, daily, or weekly.
+Outdated, incomplete listing information: Online real estate listing sites pull their property data from the MLS, and they may refresh hourly, daily, or weekly.
 Only the MLS will have the most up-to-date data, and not every listing portal will have complete location coverage.
 For-sale-by-owner (FSBO) listings could have listed a non-compliant bedroom or included a basement in square footage when that’s not allowed in your state.